A ring structure on Tor: Introduction

 The apparently restrictive hypothesis that the input spaces have polynomial cohomology holds for the motivating classical example of a homogeneous space $G/K$ as in \eqref{eq:G/H}.
 In fact, we can substantially generalize this.

 As noted by Singhof~\cite{singhof1993}, if $H$ and $K$ are subgroups of a topological group $G$, then the homotopy orbit space is the homotopy pullback of $BK \to BG \from BH$, realizable as the pullback of the $G/H$-bundle $EG/H \lt EG/G$ for a fixed model for $EG$.
-If the two-sided action of $K \x H$ on $G$ by $(k,h)\.g \ceq kgh\-$ is free, this can be identified with the so-called \defd{biquotient} $K\lq G/H$, which if $G$ is a Lie group and $K,H < G$ are closed is naturally a smooth manifold.
-(For $K = 1$, of course, this reduces to the statement that $G/H$ is the fiber of $EG/H \lt EG/G$.)
+If the two-sided action of $K \x H$ on $G$ by $(k,h)\.g \ceq kgh\-$ is free, this can be identified with the so-called \defd{biquotient} $K\lq G/H$, which if $G$ is a Lie group and~$K,H < G$ are closed is naturally a smooth manifold.
+(For $K = 1$, of course, this reduces to the statement that~$G/H$ is the fiber of $EG/H \lt EG/G$.)
 Then if $K$ and $H$ are connected, so that after inverting finitely many primes $\H(BK)$, $\H(BG)$, and $\H(BH)$ are all polynomial rings, \Cref{thm:main-topological} immediately gives the Borel cohomology ring $\HK(G/H) \ceq \H(EK \ox_K G/H)$ with suitable coefficients. \footnote{\ It can happen that $\H(BK)$ and $\H(BH)$ are polynomial even if $K$ or $H$ is disconnected, for example if the component group $K/K_0$ acts as a reflection group on $\H(BK_0)$ and $\kk$ is a field of characteristic relatively prime to~$|K/K_0|$. }

-\begin{theorem} Let $G$ be a compact, connected Lie group, $K$ and $H$ closed subgroups, and $\kk$ a principal ideal domain over which the cohomology of the classifying spaces $BG$, $BH$, and $BK$ is polynomial.
+\begin{theorem} Let $G$ be a compact, connected Lie group, $K$ and $H$ closed subgroups, and $\kk$ a principal ideal domain in which $2$ is unit, over which the cohomology of the classifying spaces $BG$, $BH$, and $BK$ is polynomial.
 Then we have an isomorphism of graded $\kk$-algebras

 In particular, this determines $\H(K\lq G/ H)$ if $K \x H$ acts freely on $G$ under the standard action and $\H(G/H)$ if $K=1$. \end{theorem}